-Mapping where ALICE households live in relation to the impact of natural disasters such as floods, hurricanes, and snowstorms can help first and second responders meet critical needs.
+Mapping where ALICE households live in relation to the impact of natural disasters such as floods, hurricanes, or tornadoes can help first and second responders meet critical needs.
 Disasters directly threaten the homes of ALICE families since more affordable housing is often located in vulnerable areas.
-Coastal communities in New Jersey face growing risks as rising sea levels increase the frequency and duration of flooding.
-For example, Atlantic City and other lower-income communities built in low-lying areas face property and vehicle damage and blocked and damaged roads, in addition to the rising costs of flood insurance.
-The jobs where ALICE works are also more at risk, since low-wage and hourly paid jobs are more likely to be interrupted or lost in a natural disaster.
-In addition, ALICE households have little or no savings for an emergency to begin with, and their communities often have fewer resources to assist households.
-All of these factors contribute to the increased risk and hardship ALICE families face during and after a natural disaster.
+The jobs where ALICE works are also more at risk, since low-wage and hourly paid jobs are more likely to be interrupted or lost.
+In addition, ALICE households have few or no savings for an emergency to begin with, and their communities often have fewer resources to assist households.